UnionInternationalCheminsdeFer/OSDM-Converter/index.md

 (TAP-TSI B.1) into the [OSDM Model](https://unioninternationalcheminsdefer.github.io/OSDM/)
 format released in **IRS-90918-10** and back.

+The supported OSDM versions are 1.2 and 1.4.
+Conversion from OSDM 1.4 to OSDM 1.2 is included.

 ## Documentation

 Here you find information on [Getting Started](html/gettingstarted/gettingstarted.html).